Last Updated: February 10, 2021

 Videos are becoming increasingly important for high Google rankings.

 First, you can add videos to your Google My Business page.
-The videos must be less than 30 seconds, less than 100 MB, and a resolution of at least 720 pixels.
+The videos must be less than 30 seconds, less than 100 MB, and have a resolution of at least 720 pixels.
 Though photos are more important, these add to the user experience, which is all that Google ultimately cares about.

 Outside of your business page, consider adding longer videos to your YouTube channel.
 Depending on the topic, it could be valuable to rank for a query with a video.
 Google values a diverse set of content; quality video footage is an important part of this.